 JSON API is:

-There are four primary editors of this specification:
+There are five primary editors of this specification:

 In general, Ember Data's goal is to eliminate the need for ad-hoc code per application to communicate with servers that communicate in a well-defined way.